SecureWorks (NASDAQ:SCWX) Issues FY 2022 Earnings Guidance

+SecureWorks (NASDAQ:SCWX) last released its quarterly earnings results on Wednesday, September 1st.
+The technology company reported $0.01 earnings per share for the quarter, beating the consensus estimate of ($0.01) by $0.02.
+SecureWorks had a negative return on equity of 1.29% and a negative net margin of 5.64%.
+The firm had revenue of $134.20 million for the quarter, compared to analysts’ expectations of $135.02 million.
+During the same quarter last year, the firm posted $0.10 EPS.
+The company’s revenue was down 3.1% compared to the same quarter last year.
+Sell-side analysts forecast that SecureWorks will post -0.4 earnings per share for the current year.

 An institutional investor recently raised its position in SecureWorks stock.
-Morgan Stanley lifted its holdings in shares of SecureWorks Corp.
-(NASDAQ:SCWX) by 209.7% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 38,301 shares of the technology company’s stock after buying an additional 25,934 shares during the period.
+Morgan Stanley boosted its stake in SecureWorks Corp.
+(NASDAQ:SCWX) by 209.7% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 38,301 shares of the technology company’s stock after purchasing an additional 25,934 shares during the period.
 Morgan Stanley’s holdings in SecureWorks were worth $709,000 at the end of the most recent reporting period.
-Institutional investors own 10.20% of the company’s stock.
+Institutional investors and hedge funds own 10.31% of the company’s stock.

 SecureWorks Company Profile